MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

   ........ continued
 ```

-## Packer File
+## Packer Template

-Below is a complete packer file called azure-ubuntu-nginx-packer.json that will create a custom Ubuntu 18.04 LTS image with nginx installed for Azure.
+Below is a complete packer template called azure-ubuntu-nginx-packer.json that will create a custom Ubuntu 18.04 LTS image with nginx installed for Azure.

 ```json
 "async_resourcegroup_delete": true